ntmbayfield/g88-lecture-docs/Browser and the DOM/HTTP/HTTP.md

 #Activity

 ^ Act out the HTTP Request/Response Cycle.
 Use any abstraction you want.
 One example is ordering food at a restaurant.

+1. Generally, what does your category mean.
+2. Pick a favorite example and perform a skit illustrating its behavior.

 ---